- The Effects of Divorce & Introducing a New Relationship to the Kids

-- The Effects of Dating on Children After Divorce
+- Effects of Divorce on Children in Middle Childhood

 Dating after a divorce can be a difficult situation for any parent.
 While a parent may be eager to begin meeting new people after recovering emotionally from a divorce, it can mean different things to every child.
 Some children may have a positive response to having a new adult figure in their lives.
 For others, it can raise fears and anxiety about their family structure and sharing a parent’s attention with a stranger.
 Establishing boundaries that feel comfortable for everyone is a challenge but will ultimately lead to a healthier transition.